 - [a] Upon submission, Planning Department staff will notify the applicant within 10 business days of receipt if an application is complete. - [b] In the event the Planning Department deems an application incomplete or otherwise not properly filed, the applicant will be notified in writing and given the opportunity within a specified period of time (not less than seven (7) days after the date of the notice) to bring the application into compliance.
-An application which is the subject of such notice, but is not brought into compliance within the period specified in such notice, shall be denied for failure to comply with these rules. - [c] Within 10 business days of a notification of a completed application, the Planning Department will forward the application to the Design Review Committee. - [d] The Design Review Committee's review of the site plan shall include, but is not limited to, the following considerations: - [1] Location, arrangement, size, design and general site compatibility of buildings, lighting and signs; - [2] Adequacy and arrangement of vehicular traffic access and circulation, including intersections, road widths, pavement surfaces, dividers and traffic controls; - [3] Location, arrangement, appearance and sufficiency of off-street parking and loading; - [4] Adequacy and arrangement of pedestrian traffic access and circulation, walkway structures, control of intersections with vehicular traffic and overall pedestrian convenience; - [5] Adequacy of stormwater and drainage facilities; - [6] Adequacy of water supply and sewage disposal facilities; - [7] Adequacy, type and arrangement of trees, shrubs and other landscaping constituting a visual and/or noise buffer between the applicant's land and adjoining lands, including the maximum retention of existing vegetation; - [8] Adequacy of fire lanes and other emergency zones and the provision of fire hydrants; - [9] Special attention to the adequacy of and impact on structures, roadways and landscaping in areas with susceptibility to ponding, flooding, or erosion. - [10] Conformance with the City's Design Standards to the maximum extent possible. - [e] Within 30 days of receipt of a completed application, the Design Review Committee shall approve, approve with modifications, or deny the minor site plan.
-Where a site plan does not meet the requirements of this Ordinance, the Design Review Committee may refer said site plan to the Planning Board for their review.
+An application which is the subject of such notice, but is not brought into compliance within the period specified in such notice, shall be denied for failure to comply with these rules. - [c] Within 10 business days of a notification of a completed application, the Planning Department will forward the application to the Design Review Committee. - [d] The Design Review Committee's review of the site plan shall include, but is not limited to, the following considerations: - [1] Location, arrangement, size, design and general site compatibility of buildings, lighting and signs; - [2] Adequacy and arrangement of vehicular traffic access and circulation, including intersections, road widths, pavement surfaces, dividers and traffic controls; - [3] Location, arrangement, appearance and sufficiency of off-street parking and loading; - [4] Adequacy and arrangement of pedestrian traffic access and circulation, walkway structures, control of intersections with vehicular traffic and overall pedestrian convenience; - [5] Adequacy of stormwater and drainage facilities; - [6] Adequacy of water supply and sewage disposal facilities; - [7] Adequacy, type and arrangement of trees, shrubs and other landscaping constituting a visual and/or noise buffer between the applicant's land and adjoining lands, including the maximum retention of existing vegetation; - [8] Adequacy of fire lanes and other emergency zones and the provision of fire hydrants; - [9] Special attention to the adequacy of and impact on structures, roadways and landscaping in areas with susceptibility to ponding, flooding, or erosion.

+- [10] Conformance with the City's Design Standards to the maximum extent possible. - [e] Within 30 days of receipt of a completed application, the Design Review Committee shall review the plans for compliance with this ordinance.
+Where a site plan does not meet the requirements of this Ordinance, the Design Review Committee may refer said site plan to the Planning Board for their review under the requirements for Major Site Plan Filing Approval and Procedures. - [f] The Design Review Committee may specify the actions necessary to bring the application into complete compliance with applicable regulations.